 In addition to Vimeo as a great alternative to YouTube for hosting video files, you may also want to consider Wistia.
 Wistia has some great analytics tools.
 Their claim is that they are “made for business”, but they also have a free level.
 The main reason I use Wistia is because, when marketing to educational markets, YouTube and Vimeo videos may sometimes be blocked.

-MailerLite is another great option to consider as your autoresponder.
+MailerLite is a great option to consider as your email autoresponder.
 The free level gives you up to 1000 subscribers with full automation.
 What’s more, MailerLite has an impressive array of other services, such as the ability to create landing pages.
 Using MailerLite’s tools, you could build an email list with an impressive landing page without ever having to have a website!

 What about you?
 Have you found any free website resources that aren’t listed here?
 Share them below!